 Environmental Benefits of Beavers

-Probably the greatest way that beavers help humans adapt to climate change is by storing water and improving hydrologic conditions.
+Beavers store water and improve hydrologic (water) conditions.
 They increase water storage on the surface as ponds are created and increased in size.
 This water filters down into the water table and recharges groundwater too.
-In some places this increase in water storage helps keep streams dry that might otherwise go dry in the summer.
+In some places this increase in water storage helps keep streams running that might otherwise go dry in the summer.

-As our climate changes in the northwest, we will have more rain and less snow.
+As our climate changes in the Pacific Northwest, we will have more rain and less snow.
 Large, sudden high-flow events will be more common in streams.
-Beaver dams add "roughness" to the channel and help slow down the water as it moves through a system.
+Beaver dams are like speed bumps in the streams and help slow down the water as it moves through a system.
 Slower water means less erosion and in some cases less flooding from storms.
 Ponds also absorb some of the water even if they already appear full, so the volume of water also decreases through a beaver system.

-Finally, beaver dams impound water in areas that would otherwise not be saturated.
-In this way, beaver wetlands become natural fire breaks.
+Finally, beaver dams hold more water in stream systems than streams alone can hold.
+In this way, beaver wetlands become natural fire breaks, because water does not burn.
 And as wild fires are more likely to occur on both sides of the Cascades, fire control becomes increasingly important.

 Additional information on how beavers can help us adapt to climate change, see the poster and associated handout below.